marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Normal Shutdown
     - Call #goertzel_Stop to stop the threads.  #goertzel_Stop does not return until all of the threads have stopped
-    - #goertzel_Stop should be called _after_ ending the audio capture thread
+    - #goertzel_Stop is called _after_ ending the audio capture
+      thread in #audioStop
-    - After the threads are done, call #goertzel_Cleanup to close out the resources it created
+    - Call #goertzel_Cleanup to close out the resources it created

 ### Macros & Functions Supporting Shutdown